MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/expense/match-receipt-expense-ocr.md

 # Match a receipt to an expense using OCR

+_**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

-Expense entry has been enhanced through the introduction of optical character recognition (OCR) processing for receipts.
-This feature is designed to improve the user experience when expense reports are created.
+Expense entry has been enhanced through the introduction of optical character recognition (OCR) processing for receipts which is designed to improve the user experience when expense reports are created.

 ## Key features

-- The merchant name, date, and total amount are extracted from receipts.
+- The system extracts the merchant name, date, and total amount from receipts.
-- The feature tries to match unattached receipts to unattached expense transactions.
+- The system will try to match unattached receipts to unattached expense transactions.
-- Users can create manually entered expense transactions from receipts.
+- You can create manually entered expense transactions from receipts.

-## Usage examples
+## Attach receipts to an expense report

 To automatically attach receipts that include credit card transactions when an expense report is created, do the following: